shc0743/w32oop/Network/README.md

 # Network

-A set of network classes, such as WinINetTask and DownloadTask.
+A set of network classes.

+- HttpRequest
+- HttpResponse